Listen to articleSarah (Female)

 Abstract

 We introduce agentegrity — the structural integrity of an autonomous AI agent, defined as its measurable capacity to maintain intended behavior, decision coherence, and operational safety under adversarial conditions, across any environment it operates in.
-We present the Agentegrity Framework, a four-dimensional scoring methodology that quantifies agent security as an intrinsic architectural property rather than an exogenous constraint.
-The four dimensions — Adversarial Resistance, Behavioral Consistency, Recovery Integrity, and Cross-Domain Portability — provide a standardized basis for assessment, comparison, and certification of AI agent security across both digital and physical domains.
+Building on foundational work in adversarial machine learning, AI safety, runtime monitoring, and operational technology security, we present the Agentegrity Framework: a four-dimensional assessment methodology that quantifies agent security through the complementary lenses of Adversarial Resistance, Behavioral Consistency, Recovery Integrity, and Cross-Domain Portability.

 Keywords: AI agent security, agentegrity, adversarial testing, autonomous agents, physical AI security, red teaming, behavioral integrity, robotic security